A Closer Look at Reducing Unified Communications Costs

-Along with being known as one of the top unified communications platforms, Cisco UC deployments are also known for its complexity and lack of streamlined, user-friendly functionality.
+Along with being known as one of the top Unified Communications platforms, Cisco UC deployments are also known for their complexity and lack of streamlined, user-friendly functionality.
 Not surprisingly, the MAC-D processes are not simple and require expertise to perform.
 Moreover, Cisco-certified engineers and administrators enjoy higher salaries than their UC engineer peers.
 If a company is able to reduce the time highly-skilled engineers spend performing MAC-D tasks within its Cisco UC environment, then the company may reduce its TCO.

 Costs Per MAC-D

 Comparing Salary Costs to Time Spent on Provisioning